-Join Jess Stratton for an in-depth discussion in this video Reading your mail, part of Learn Outlook for Mac 2016: The Basics.
+Join Jess Stratton for an in-depth discussion in this video Reading your mail, part of Learning Outlook for Mac 2016.

 - Let's go over some ways to read your email in Outlook.
 I've collapsed some of these folders on the left-hand side to make it a little bit easier to look at.
 All of your emails from multiple accounts are grouped by one unified inbox right up here at the very top left-hand side.
 I can see all of my emails from multiple accounts in this unified inbox.
 If I want to see my separate emails, I can click the triangle to expand the inbox.
 Here, I can see my two completely separate email accounts.

 I can click on Landonhotel and only see those emails that are from my Office 365 account.
 I can also click on Gmail, and here I'm only going to see those emails from Gmail.
 But I'll click back on my unified inbox.
 This is a really quick way to go through and read all of your mail, all in one place.
 Let's talk about this summary section of the email.
 I can see who the email is from.
 Directly underneath that, I can see the subject line of the email and then a small preview text of what the body of the email contains.

 I can also see the date that the email was sent to me.
 On the right-hand side I can see the contents of that email.
 The icons also tell me a little bit about the email itself.
 For example, this paperclip icon tells me that the email contains an attachment.
 The red flag, I can click on, which will tell me if it has a follow-up or I can create a follow-up, which I'll talk about later.
 I can also click on the X to delete the email right from here.
 An arrow pointing to the left tells me that the email has been replied to.